Billionaire Ron Burkle seems to have changed his mind about his ambitions plans for Bob Hope’s estate in Toluca Lake.

 Fitting for a property this size, there are quite a few structures on the grounds of the estate.

-An ancillary structure contains a tennis pavilion, commercial kitchen, security office, conference room, original walk-in fireproof safe.
+An ancillary structure contains a tennis pavilion, commercial kitchen, security office, conference room, and original walk-in fireproof safe.

 There’s also a two-bedroom apartment above the garage, along with staff quarters in the courtyard off of the main house.